oliviawestmacottssw/SSW.Rules.Content/rules/priorities---do-you-complete-work-in-order-of-importance-aka-priorities/rule.md

 With a mountain of emails, it is difficult to make sure the most important tasks get done first.
 You want to keep your clients happy while still removing roadblocks for others.

-The word "Urgent" is more important than the word "Important"
+[greyBox]   The word "Urgent" is more important than the word "Important" [/greyBox]

 ![Remove roadblocks](challenges-ahead-sign.jpg)
 This is the order which you should work: